1jour1vin

 RVF

-"Similar to the Carte Jaune in its blend, it contains 30 to 40% reserve wines; the addition of red wine (12%) gives it its rather deep color with brick-red highlights and contributes to its elegant aromatic palette (fresh red fruits, slightly stewed peach, and a hint of kirsch).
-A rosé with great persistence and character.
-(Le Guide Hachette des Vins).
+“Similar in blend to the Carte Jaune, it contains 30 to 40% reserve wines; the addition of red wine (12%) gives it its rather deep color, with brick-red highlights, and contributes to its elegant aromatic profile (fresh red fruits, slightly stewed peach, and a hint of kirsch).
+With great length, this is a rosé with character. ” (Le Guide Hachette des Vins).

 Buy your Veuve Clicquot Champagnes at the best price in a private sale!